The upstairs/downstairs world of Downton Abbey: how true to life is it?

-- Read more: Could you survive an Edwardian dinner party?
+- Read more | Could you survive an Edwardian dinner party?

-Servants and employers: a warm relationship?
+Did servants and employers have a warm relationship?

 The recollections of women who worked in domestic service between the First and Second World Wars are not filled with memories of a warm rapport with their employers but instead describe a strict social hierarchy where servants were expected to always know their place.